Laird station

-Laird is an underground light rail transit (LRT) station under construction on Line 5 Eglinton, a new line that is part of the Toronto subway system.
+Laird is an underground light rail transit station under construction on Line 5 Eglinton, part of the Toronto subway system.
 It is located in the Leaside neighbourhood in East York at the intersection of Laird Drive and Eglinton Avenue.
-It is scheduled to open in 2023.
+It is scheduled to open in 2025.

 This station's entrances are both on the south side of Eglinton.
 The main entrance is at the southwest corner of the Laird Drive intersection replacing a small strip mall and the secondary one is east of that in the Leaside Centre parking lot, just beyond the Pier 1 Imports store.

 On the east side of the station, there is a third track between the eastbound and westbound tracks, either to store a train or to allow a train to change direction due to an emergency or a change in service.
 On the west side of the station, there is a diamond crossover.
 Laird station is the easternmost underground station in the main tunnel; the line will emerge onto Eglinton about 250 m east of Brentcliffe Drive and change to predominantly on-street operation in a dedicated right-of-way in the centre of the street east to Kennedy station.

 Destinations include the many commercial establishments to the southeast: Leaside Centre, the SmartCentres on Laird, and the Leaside Business Park on Eglinton.

 Ontario Premier Kathleen Wynne officiated at the ground-breaking for the station on June 30, 2016.